-Solar Alliance Energy Inc. (the "Company") hereby provides notice that Smythe LLP ("Smythe") has resigned on its own initiative as the Company's auditor effective November 3rd, 2022 (the "Resignation").
-The resignation of Smythe has been approved by the audit committee and the directors of the Company (the "Board").
-The Board is considering candidates to be appointed as the Company's successor auditor.
+Solar Alliance Energy Inc. (the "Company") hereby provides notice that KPMG LLP ("KPMG") has resigned on its own initiative as the Company's auditor effective March 1, 2024 (the "Resignation").
+Management of the Company will fill the vacancy by appointing Kreston GTA LLP ("Kreston") as the Company's auditor in the place and stead of Kreston GTA until the close of the next annual general meeting of shareholders of the Company.